Brazil president Temer says corruption charge against him 'weak'

-SAO PAULO Brazilian President Michel Temer said on Monday he is confident Congress will support him and vote to block a corruption charge levelled against him by prosecutor-general Rodrigo Janot.
+SAO PAULO (Reuters) - Brazilian President Michel Temer said on Monday he is confident Congress will support him and vote to block a corruption charge levelled against him by prosecutor-general Rodrigo Janot.

 In a radio interview, Temer said he has enough votes to quash the charge that he took bribes from executives at the world's largest meatpacker, JBS SA.
 "The charge is weak and inconsistent", he said.
 Janot said over the weekend there is ample proof of wrongdoing by Temer.